-Note: This information is over 17 years old and includes information that was current at the time the report was completed.
+Note: This information is over 18 years old and includes information that was current at the time the report was completed.
 Therefore, some of the ratings might be different if updated to reflect current information.
 At the present time, DES has no plans to update this data.

 The complete Assessment Report is available for review at the Water Treatment Facility Office.
-For more information, call the Switchboard at 679-5335 and ask for Jude Gates at extension 9375, or Tom Schulte at extension 9183, or visit the DES Drinking Water Source Assessment website at http://des.nh.gov/organization/divisions/water/dwgb/dwsap.htm.
+For more information, call the Rockingham County Complex switchboard at 603-679-5335 and ask for Jude Gates, Director of Engineering and Maintenance at extension 9375, or David Acheson, Water System Chief Operator at extension 9183, or visit the DES Drinking Water Source Assessment website at http://des.nh.gov/organization/divisions/water/dwgb/dwsap/dwsap.htm.